Close

 This is where Clear Gel Roller Cleaner and Deglazer can become your new best friend and cleaning buddy.
 Applying a thin bead to rollers will dissolve paper glaze from calcium, and will remove other contaminants so your rollers perform line new!
 You can even go from black to yellow easily!
 And it’s safe for daily use.
 With Clear Gel there is no need to stock separate calcium or glaze removers.

-Some products recommend leaving their cleaner on overnight for maximum effectiveness.
+Some manufacturers recommend leaving their cleaner on overnight for maximum effectiveness.
 Not Clear Gel.
 It works quickly so you can apply it and have time for more important things.
 Sure, you could leave it on overnight if you want (it won’t swell rollers), but it’s not necessary.

 Clear Gel’s convenient squeeze bottle is easy to use too.
 Liquid deglazers can be harder to handle and may be hazardous.
 What could be easier than shake, apply and remove with your favorite roller wash?